Driving and Ergonomics

 4. Seat cushion angle - tilt the seat cushion until your thighs are supported along the full length of the cushion without there being pressure at the back of your knees.

-5. Seat back rest - adjust the back rest until it supports the full length of your back when you are stilling upright.
+5. Seat back rest - adjust the back rest until it supports the full length of your back when you are sitting upright.
 If you are leaning too far back, you may end up bending your head and neck forward, which may cause muscle fatigue, neck or shoulder pain, tingling in the fingers, etc.

 6. Lumbar support - adjust the lumbar support up-and-down and in-and-out until you feel an even pressure along your back from the hips to shoulder height.
 As this point, the seat back should feel comfortable and there should be no gaps or pressure points in the back support area.